 Surgery for lung cancer

-Lung surgery, or thoracotomy, is a procedure where the surgeon opens up the chest cavity to gain access to the lungs.
-An incision is made in the side of the chest and the ribs are spread apart, so your surgeon can remove cancerous tissue from the lungs.
+In a thoracotomy, the surgeon opens up the chest cavity to gain access to the lungs.
+An incision is made in the side of the chest, and the ribs are spread apart, allowing the surgeon to remove cancerous tissue from the lungs.

-- Lobectomy: Removal of an entire lobe from the lung.
-The right lung has three lobes and the left lung has two.
+- Lobectomy: In this procedure, an entire lobe is removed from the lung.
+The right lung has three lobes, and the left lung has two.

 - Pneumonectomy: This is the removal of an entire lung.